Walks from Thurston

 MapBeautiful walks starting or ending at Thurston Station.

-Thurston Station to Bury St Edmunds Station
+Thurston to Bury St Edmunds

 A walk of outstanding historical and architectural interest on field paths and quiet lanes, passing Rougham and Rushbrooke churches and following a road of Roman origin at Eastlow Hill, with a memorable approach to the historic town of Bury St Edmunds across No Man's Meadows.

-Documented by Mid Anglia Rail Passengers Association.
+Walk details: Mid Anglia Rail Passengers Association (PDF).

-Elmswell Station to Thurston Station
+Elmswell to Thurston

 A varied walk through gentle Suffolk countryside with contrasting natural habitats.
 The longer route leads through Norton Wood, an ancient woodland, across marsh and rough grazing in the shallow Black Bourn valley and the Grove Farm nature reserve, then on via Pakenham's parish church and parkland.